 Nicholes Family Lawyers can assist you in all aspects of parenting disputes, from providing initial advice to give you the tools to assist you negotiate with your former partner, to negotiating on your behalf, or representing you in Court proceedings.
 Our lawyers are trained in Alternative Dispute Resolution and Collaborative law, and are able to refer you to counsellors and psychologists for therapeutic counselling if this is necessary.

 The law regarding relocation of children is complex, and the outcome of any dispute regarding relocation will largely depend on each family’s own set of unique facts.
 If one parent wishes to relocate to another city, state or country, and this will interfere with the arrangements in place for the children to live with or spend time with the other parent, the consent of the other parent is required.
-If the other parent does not consent, and attempts to negotiate or mediate fail, an Application to the Family Court of Australia may be necessary.
+If the other parent does not consent, and attempts to negotiate or mediate fail, an Application to the Federal Circuit and Family Court of Australia may be necessary.
 There is often no easy answer to relocation disputes and specialist legal advice is recommended.
 As in all parenting disputes, the Family Court will make Orders regarding any possible relocation that are considered to be in the best interests of the children.

 At Nicholes Family Lawyers, we are experienced in representing clients who are seeking to relocate with their children, as well as those who oppose relocation.
 We always attempt to resolve relocation disputes without resorting to litigation.
 However, we are experienced in all aspects of representing clients in Court if this becomes necessary.

 Hague Convention Matters

 One area that sets Nicholes Family Lawyers apart from other family law firms is their focus, skills and expertise in Hague Convention matters.

 The Hague Convention is an international treaty to which Australia is a party, that seeks to protect children from international abduction and retention across international borders.
 The Convention provides a mechanism for seeking the return of children who have been abducted either from Australia, or to Australia from another country (if that county is also party to the Hague Convention).